CodeupClassroom/venus-modified-lessons/restblog/i-intro/3-controllers.md

 - The waiting client receives the response, parses the data within, and takes some action

 It is important to understand that all of our Java code will reside *server-side* (as opposed to *client-side*, which is where our JavaScript runs).
 This means that a user visiting our website will not know that our server is running Java, just that when they ask for movies they get movies!

 In effect, we can use a Java application to create our *own* API!
 Luckily, a lot of the tedium of managing the request, like parsing the request and packaging the response will be handled by the Spring Boot framework.
-As with other good frameworks, the result is speeding up your development time.
+As with other good frameworks, the result is a decrease in your development time.

 ---